gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 * machine vision for laboratory environments
 * statistical learning for dynamical and control systems
 * physics-constrained learning
-* bridging model-based and learning-based dynamical and control systems

 Moreover, I am passionate about deploying algorithms to control the dynamic behaviour of robots with the goal of moving closer to robots that can adapt in real-world environments.